cube-drone/vrjubensha/phases/4 - The Main Event.md

-Each character is once again ushered into separate dressing rooms where they can read their notes for the next segment.

 Victor Tam has been murdered!
-His body is found floating in the Yacht's pool, with a bottle of whiskey floating next to him in the pool.
+His body is found floating in the Yacht's pool.
 ## Set
-This set is the primary set that will be used for the bulk of the story.
+This set is the primary set that will be used for the bulk of the story: most of the story development should be organic and environment-driven.
 ### The Pool
 This is a large area and the place where the players enter the story.
 This pool is on the back of the boat, and floating in the pool, face-down, is the body of Victor Tam, who is wearing a white suit.
 His skin is blue.
 There's no blood.
+There is an empty bottle of whiskey floating next to him in the pool.

 Around the edge of the pool are deck chairs.
 Next to the pool is a pool bar area, which is covered by the Master Bedroom.